 Nature of Operations - 1st NRG Corp.
 (OTCBB: FNRC.PK) is an exploration and production company headquartered in Denver, Colorado.
-Our activity has been centered upon the development of coal bed methane reserves in Wyoming where we hold a working interest in 43 producing wells and 3,059 undeveloped acres.
-In Ohio, we have one well completed in the Beekmantown Dolomite and prospective acreage encompassing approximately 7,000 acres.
+Our activity has been centered upon the development of coal bed methane reserves in Wyoming where we operate and hold an average 58% working interest in 43 producing wells and 3,059 undeveloped acres.
+In Ohio we have a 35% working interest in a Beekmantown Dolomite well and 100% of the development rights on 7,000 acres.